 As a supervisory economist with the USFWS, James coordinates requests for project analyses and research with staff economists, manages and directs economic issues affecting Service priorities, and plans analytical work on wide variety of conservation and environmental issues.
-James areas of focus and interest include economic impact of outdoor recreation, economic impact of Federal hatcheries, economic valuation of ecosystem services, and conservation and environmental policy analysis.
-James was lucky to be introduced to the beauty of nature at an early age when I accompanied my father on many camping and hiking trips to the Mojave and Sonora Deserts and the Sierra Nevada and Sierra Madre mountains.
-I consider it an honor and privilege to have worked with two of the premier conservation organizations in the world, the U.S. Forest Service and the U.S. Fish and Wildlife Service.
-I hope, in a small way, my efforts have contributed to the conservation of natural resources for the benefit of both current and future generations.
+James's areas of focus include economic impact of outdoor recreation, economic impact of Federal hatcheries, economic valuation of ecosystem services, and conservation and environmental policy analysis.
+James was lucky to be introduced to the beauty of nature at an early age when he accompanied his father on many camping and hiking trips to the Mojave and Sonora Deserts and the Sierra Nevada and Sierra Madre mountains.
+James considers it an honor and privilege to have worked with two of the premier conservation organizations in the world, the U.S. Forest Service and the U.S. Fish and Wildlife Service.
+He hopes, in a small way, that his efforts have contributed to the conservation of natural resources for the benefit of both current and future generations.

 US Fish and Wildlife Service (firstname.lastname@example.org)

-My goal is to provide quality economic analyses so that policy makers, both at the local and national levels, can put forth informed policies as they relate to communities.
-Working with the US Fish and Wildlife Service programs toward solutions to bridge conservation goals with economic viability is truly rewarding.
+Erin's goal is to provide quality economic analyses so that policy makers, both at the local and national levels, can put forth informed policies as they relate to communities.
+Working with the US Fish and Wildlife Service programs toward solutions to bridge conservation goals with economic viability is truly rewarding for Erin.

 Arizona State University (firstname.lastname@example.org)

 Jeffrey is a professor in the Morrison School of Agribusiness.
 He received his B.S. in economics from the University of Minnesota and his M.A. and Ph.D. in economics from the University of Washington.
-His areas of expertise include the economic valuation of natural environments, outdoor recreational activities and forest disturbances.
+His areas of expertise include the economic valuation of natural environments, outdoor recreational activities, and forest disturbances.
 He has worked throughout North America and Europe.
-His current research focuses on long term effects of social change on the valuation of the environment.
-Dynamic demographic change and its effect on the social value of wilderness.
-Valuation of wilderness forest ecosystems and the potential impacts nearby development.
+His current research focuses on long term effects of social change on the valuation of the environment, dynamic demographic change and its' effect on the social value of wilderness, valuation of wilderness forest ecosystems and the potential impacts of nearby development.